 I’m reasonably confident that whoever is elected from the Third District in 2016 will be a conservative who is pro-life, pro-family, anti-tax, and in favor of a foreign policy that is focused on defending American interests and values.
-But it’s far less certain that he or she would be one of the handful of Members of Congress who go to work every morning thinking about what they can do to advance these objectives, whatever the obstacles.
+But it’s far less certain that he will be one of the handful of Members of Congress who go to work every morning thinking about what they can do to advance these objectives, whatever the obstacles.

 It also matters a lot whether a new Member of Congress has had the kind of experience that is necessary to acquire the knowledge and skills that will enable him or her to be an effective legislator.